 What are my terms?

-Email me at firstname.lastname@example.org with queries or work requests.
+Email me at email@example.com with queries or work requests.
 Payment needs to be made up front via Paypal, for everyone’s ease and peace of mind.
-While other work and life commitments will mean that completion times may vary considerably, I will always endeavor to keep you appraised as accurately as I can, and I’m quite happy to give estimates before any editing work is booked.
+While other work and life commitments will mean that completion times may vary, I will always endeavor to keep you appraised as accurately as I can, and always provide estimates of both start and completion time before any editing work is booked.
 If you provide me with a short sample from the story you want me to look at, I can provide a more accurate estimate.
 And if you want to be sure I can do the job you want and would like me to test edit a similarly short sample, I’m happy to do that too.
+I want you to feel totally confident about putting your work in my hands.